SasanTazayoni/JavaScript-Drum-Kit/README.md

 ![HTML](tech/html.png) ![CSS](tech/css.png) ![Javascript](tech/javascript.png)

 This is just a simple application where you can play various different sounds by pressing the keyboard keys that correspond to the display.
+This app was inspired by the Odin Project.
 Here is a link to try it: https://sasantazayoni.github.io/JavaScript-Drum-Kit/